 Upper Lake Lafayette has a history of fish kills.
 The latest reported fish kill occurred in September of 2019.
-Lake levels at the time of the fish kill were at the level of the sinkhole, meaning that the fish community was concentrated to a very small area.
-The elevated phosphorus and nitrogen levels caused increased microbial activity, causing lower oxygen levels in the water.
+Lake levels at the time of the fish kill were at the level of the sinkhole, the fish meaning that community was concentrated to a very small area.
+The elevated phosphorus and nitrogen levels caused increased microbial activity, then causing lower oxygen levels in the water.
 In this case, it was concluded that the fish, already stressed from being in a concentrated area, died mostly from low oxygen levels.

-For more information regarding fish kills, please visit: https://myfwc.com/research/saltwater/health/abno rmalities/causes/ phyll-a levels, urbanized inflow streams and a fluctuating lake volume appear to be detrimentally affecting water quality.
+For more information regarding fish kills, please visit:

+https://myfwc.com/research/saltwater/health/abn ormalities/causes/